 The Internet has been the great equalizer when it comes to researching major purchases and saving money.
 But you can also save a lot of money on everyday purchases you make at your local grocery store.
 Here are some ways we save money on almost everything we buy:

-Action Item: Join Ebates, Fat Wallet, or similar companies and earn cash back on virtually all online purchases when you shop through their portal.
+Action Item: Join Ebates, Mr. Rebates, or similar companies and earn cash back on virtually all online purchases when you shop through their portal.
 Remember, a penny saved is actually worth even more than a penny earned!

 13. Actively search out deals.
 It never hurts to try and find a better deal, or request a better deal from your service providers.
-Read about how I saved $1,000 by making two phone calls – one to my cable TV provider a few years ago, and another when I challenged my property taxes.
-I also actively search other deals that can net me free money through sign ups and referrals.
+For example, I saved $1,000 by making two phone calls – one to my cable TV provider a few years ago, and another when I challenged my property taxes.
+I also actively search other deals that can net me free money through bank sign up bonuses and other referral offers.

-Action item: Call your cable TV provider or other service provider, and ask them to lower your rates.
+Action item: Call your cable TV provider or another service provider, and ask them to lower your rates.
 Seek similar deals where possible.

 Action item: Be proactive when making a major purchase.
 Planning and research can save you hundreds, or even thousands of dollars.